gmp26/prais2cljs/README.md

 ```shell
 $ bb gen
 ```

-MH: I think the script folder isn't used by babashka (because the tasks are not defined in clj file in the script folder)

 <!--
 The old Leingingen and classic figwheel build is decribed in the commented out section below.